Urbanism Next

 Carsharing services can be inaccessible or unavailable to some people.
 Many carsharing services rely on either smartphone apps or online interfaces to reserve, pay for, and access shared vehicles, barring people without consistent internet access or mobile data plans from accessing the service.
 Additionally, fleet-based carsharing services require a pickup and dropoff system to be in place, as well as a method for maintaining and servicing fleet vehicles.
 In some areas, particularly rural areas, the infrastructure necessary to support carsharing services is not always present, such as easily accessible stations or reliable internet and data coverage.

 Carsharing - particularly one-way and free floating carsharing - is still an unproven business model.
 While one-way and free floating car sharing saw dramatic growth before 2020, businesses using those models saw dramatic reduction and closures after that date.
-Difficulties in profitability and difficulties due to COVID led to widespread reduction of services.
 Peer-to-peer services, conversely, have seen substantial growth.

 Key players

-Rental car companies such as Avis, Hertz, and Enterprise operate carsharing services, including some of the largest such as Zipcar (Avis) and CarShare (Enterprise).
+Rental car companies such as Avis, Hertz, and Enterprise are the largest carshare operators, including brands such as Zipcar (Avis) and CarShare (Enterprise).
 These services are typically fleet-based, and sometimes use vehicles previously allocated for traditional rental services.
+Most are station-based and often partner with private property owners to allocate dedicated parking spaces for shared vehicles.

-Independent carsharing organizations also exist, with companies such as Getaround and Turo exclusively oriented around operating carsharing services.
-In contrast to services operated by rental car companies or automobile manufacturers, these companies typically operate on a peer-to-peer model, connecting private vehicle owners willing to rent out their vehicles to prospective renters.
+Peer-to-peer carsharing platforms also exist, with companies such as Getaround and Turo exclusively oriented around carsharing platforms.
+In contrast to services operated by rental car companies or automobile manufacturers, these companies operate on a peer-to-peer model, connecting private vehicle owners willing to rent out their vehicles to prospective renters.

 Use case examples

-People are using carsharing services to reduce their reliance on their personal vehicles when travelling.
+Carsharing services can reduce reliance on personal vehicles when travelling.
 Rather than driving their own personal vehicles on long road trips or resorting to taxis/shuttles, ridehailing services, or rental cars after travelling to a destination, people are instead using carsharing services for on-demand mobility needs.
 This is particularly true of free-floating carsharing services such as ShareNow, as they can provide travellers with flexible self-service mobility options at a price point often much lower than those found among TNCs, taxis/shuttles, and conventional vehicle rentals.

 Pilots & developments